jamesmh/coravel/README.md

 # Coravel

 Coravel focuses on helping developers get their web applications up-and-running fast - without compromising code quality.
-It makes what are usually very advanced features super easy-to-use and accessible - without needing to install any extra 3rd-party infrastructure.
-Features like:
+It makes what are usually advanced features super easy-to-use and accessible - without needing to install any extra 3rd-party infrastructure.
+Includes:

 - Task scheduling
 - Queuing